When creating a recording using the Vidyard Chrome extension, your video is temporarily kept in the local storage space utilized by Google Chrome.

 If you do not have available space in local storage, Vidyard will not prevent you from recording.

 However, should your video fail to upload, Vidyard will be unable to recover it.

 If Vidyard is unable to save your recording locally, you will be alerted by a Chrome notification indicating that Your local save space is low:

 How much local storage space do I have available?

 You can check how much local storage space is being utilized by Chrome in the browser console.

 Vidyard will temporarily use only as much storage space as the size of your video requires.
-Once the video uploads to a GoVideo sharing page, it will be removed from local storage.
+Once the video uploads to your account, it will be removed from local storage.